elliottmckee/pyRATT/README.md

 If you're new to python, and on Windows (maybe the others, this is just what I use) The plotting/GUI portions of this tool require some way of interacting with Linux graphical appications.
 So if plots and GUI's dont show up, you'll also need a Display Server or something, idk, see [here](https://devpress.csdn.net/python/62fd06487e6682346619136c.html "here").

-This tool uses Ambiance [3] for the Atmosphere model.

 ## Running with the GUI: `gui_run.py`